cmz1999/cmz1999.github.io/_pages/about.md

 Welcome to my homepage!

 I was born in Lanzhou, China, in 1999.
 I received the B.Eng. degree from Huazhong University of Science and Technology (HUST) in Wuhan, China, in 2021.
 I am currently pursuing a Ph.D. at Peking University (PKU) in Beijing, China.
 I expect to graduate from Peking University by July 2026.
 My current research interests include terahertz technology, diffractive optical neural networks, metasurfaces, and electromagnetic wave manipulation.
-I have published more than 20 peer-reviewed papers in journals such as <i>PhotoniX<i>, <i>Light: Advanced Manufacturing<i>, <i>Photonics Research<i>, <i>Nanoscale<i>, and <i>Optical Materials<i>.
+I have published more than 20 peer-reviewed papers in journals such as <i>PhotoniX</i>, <i>Light: Advanced Manufacturing</i>, <i>Photonics Research</i>, <i>Nanoscale</i>, and <i>Optical Materials</i>.

 Education and Work Experience
 ======